-Avius survey devices encrypts each response it stores in a way that means even the device cannot decrypt it, it can only be decrypted after being sent to our systems.
+Avius survey devices encrypt each response they store in a way that even the device cannot decrypt it, it can only be decrypted after being sent to our central systems.
 Therefore, if the device is physically stolen or compromised none of the response data can be read.
 The encryption we use meets or exceeds the current NIST recommendations.

 Avius survey devices are locked down to deter theft and prevent unauthorised modification.

 Devices that are reported stolen can often be remotely locked and tracked.

 Data transferred to and from the Avius servers is via HTTPS and is TLS/SSL encrypted.
 Passwords are passed through a strong one-way hashing algorithm and the original password information is not stored.